pzingg/fedi/README.md

 ## TODO

-* Limit types and properties per .jsonld file specs
+- Limit the ranges and domains of properties and types according to the .jsonld ontology.
-* Add builder methods (new, clear, set, get, etc)
+- Add builder methods (new, clear, set, get, etc) to restrict programmatic access to valid ranges and domains.
+- Get the fedi_server example application to pass basic tests as an ActivityPub C2S server.